javaGuruBY/rpaS2/homework/english/skiba_olga/lecture2/grammar2.md

 1. I've just had a nice pot of coffee.
 Would you like a cup?
 2. I've not seen Steve this morning yet.
 3. Carol and I are old friends.
 I've known her since I was a freshman in high school.
-4. Maria has had a lot of problems since she come to this country.
+4. Maria has had a lot of problems since she came to this country.
 5. I went to Paris in 2003 and 2006.
 6. A car came round the corner and I jumped out of the way.
 7. Don’t throw the paper away because I've not read it yet.
 8. Is Jim going to eat lunch with us today? — No. He has eaten already.
 He aet lunch an hour ago.
-9. Since we've started doing this exercise, we completed  some sentences.
+9. Since we started doing this exercise, we've completed some sentences.
-10. I've never been to Italy.
+10. I've never been in Italy.

 ### Упражнение 2.
 Put the verbs in brackets in the Past Simple or in the Present Perfect.